Robotics-Club-IIT-BHU/Robotics-Camp-2024/Robo_Summer_camp_24-Week1/subpart2/subpart2.md

 Submit a video of your publisher and subsrciber working together, with the code written in Python.
 You will have to develop the habit of reading documentation and following [this tutorial](https://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29) is a good starting point.
 The message published has to be of the format "Communication is working smoothly!
 Ping no. %d", where %d is an integer incremented by 1 every ping.

 ## Task 1b (Bonus)
-Perform Task 1 but with the nodes written in C++ thi time and submit a video of their working.
+Perform Task 1 but with the nodes written in C++ this time and submit a video of their working.

 *Tip*: For video submissions, you can use OBS Studio